vuestorefront/vue-storefront/packages/core/docs/composition/error-handling.md

 Let's go step by step through this example to understand what's going on:

 1. We begin by creating the `loadError` property, which extracts the `load` property from the `errors` object.
 Because there were no errors yet, its value is `null`.
 2. Next, we call the asynchronous `load` method within the `useFetch` hook to load user data.
-When it fails, the `errors` object gets updated, which as a result, updates the value of the `loadError`` property.
+If it fails, the `errors` object gets updated, which as a result, updates the value of the `loadError` property.
 3. Finally, we return the `loadError` property from the `setup` method to make it available in the components `<template>`.

 You might have noticed that in step 1, we used the `computed` function.

 That's because error properties are not reactive.
-You need to wrap them in `computed` functions to make them reactive.
+To make them reactive, you need to wrap them in `computed` functions.

 ```javascript
 /**